pythonanywhere/help_pages/articles/SMTPForFreeUsers.md

-Services like [Mailgun](http://mailgun.com/) or [sendgrid](https://sendgrid.com/) allow you to send email using HTTP(S) requests, and their API endpoint are on our whitelist.
+Services like [Mailgun](http://mailgun.com/) or [sendgrid](https://sendgrid.com/) allow you to send email using HTTP(S) requests, and their API endpoint are on our allowlist.
 This is the most reliable option, and works well so long as your code isn't limited to using SMTP.